Wern-rm/Wern-rm/README.md

 I am a Back-end Developer, I also like to develop games

-- ⚙️ Stack: Python, Java, JavaScript, С#, SQL, No-SQL, Nginx
+- ⚙️ Stack: Python, Java, С#, SQL, No-SQL, Nginx
 - 🏢 I'm currently working on some **Aion Project**
-- 🌱 I'm currently learning about Go, Node.js, Angular.js, Native.js
+- 🌱 I'm currently learning about Go, Node.js, Angular.js